jpg6453/food-factory/README.md

     - Buttons filter recipes by main ingredient
     - Sub-title and counter change to reflect which button was clicked.
     - All recipes displays all recipes.
-    - clicking recipe card navigates to recipe detail page.
+    - Clicking recipe card navigates to recipe detail page.
+    - Floating to top button appears on scroll and ```bg-color``` changes to green on hover and window scrolls back to top when clicked.

 **Recipes (via Cuisine Type Navigation)**
 - Check that: